objcio/articles/2014-12-10-debugging.md

 // The UIPopoverController is the default delegate for the UIPopoverPresentationController
 // of it's contentViewController.
 //
-// There is a bug when someone double-tappes on the dimming view, the presentation controller invokes
+// There is a bug when someone double-taps on the dimming view, the presentation controller invokes
 // dismissViewControllerAnimated:completion: twice, thus also potentially dismissing the parent controller.
 //
 // Simply implementing this delegate runs a different code path that properly checks for dismissing.